brock-run/spec-driven-development/audiences/new-developers.md

 ```

 ## Common Pitfalls and How to Avoid Them

+Understanding these **common pitfalls** will help you create better specifications and avoid typical mistakes that new developers make when starting with SDD.

 ### 1. Writing Vague Requirements
 **Problem:** "The app should be fast and user-friendly"